FrozenPandaz/nx/docs/tutorial/08-create-libs.md

 **Restart `ng serve todos`  and go to `localhost:port/main` you should see the application running**

-**You can check that the libs was loading lazy checking the browser network panel**
+**Open the network panel on the browser, and check that the lib was lazy loaded.**

 !!!!!
 Libraries' public API is defined in...